 You can store up to three normalisation values for a given record (you may derive one normalisation value from the mass of the sample, one from a short initial OSL measurement prior to any other measurements, and one from the response of the aliquot to a standard irradiation) in the parameters Norm1, Norm2 and Norm3.
-These can all be set using the Edit Record or Block Edit Record or Block Edit Record or Block Edit Record or Block Edit Record or Block Edit Record or Block Edit Record or Block Block average value of the normalisation figures for every record in the current BINX file that has been selected for analysis.
+These can all be set using the Edit Record or Block Edit commands.
+By default Analyst does not perform any normalisation on your data, and the display box on the bottom left of the main panel is set to 'Normalisation: None'.
+To use one of the three normalisation values, change this display to 'Normalisation: Norm2', or whichever set of normalisation values you want to use.
+Analyst performs the normalisation by calculating the average value of the normalisation figures for every record in the current BINX file that has been selected for analysis.
 The data for any specific record is then scaled by the ratio of this average normalisation value divided by the normalisation value for the current record.